Data-Driven Safety Certificates of Infinite Networks with Unknown Models and Interconnection Topologies: Storage and Barrier Certificates

-The subsequent proposition, adapted from \citep{prajna2004safety}, assures that all state trajectories of the interconnected network refrain from entering an unsafe region within an infinite time horizon. \begin{proposition} Given an infinite network $\Psi = (X, f)$ as in Definition~\ref{network}, let $\mathds{B}$ be a BC for $\Psi$ as in Definition~\ref{def:cbc}.
-Then, the network $\Psi$ is always safe within an infinite time horizon, i.e., $x_{x_0}(k) \cap X_a=\emptyset$ for any $x_0 \in X_0$ and any $k \in \mathbb{N}$. \end{proposition}

-While Proposition~\ref{theorem:safe} ensures safety of infinite networks, designing a BC generally poses significant computational challenges, even when dealing with finite networks.
+\end{definition} The subsequent proposition, adapted from \citep{akbarzadeh2025learning}, assures that all state trajectories of the interconnected network refrain from entering an unsafe region within an infinite time horizon. \begin{proposition} Given an infinite network $\Psi = (X, f)$ as in Definition~\ref{network}, let $\mathds{B}$ be a BC for $\Psi$ as in Definition~\ref{def:cbc}.
+Then, the network $\Psi$ is always safe within an infinite time horizon with respect to $\Lambda=(X_0,X_a)$, \ie, $x_{x_0}(k) \notin X_a$ for any $x_0 \in X_0$ and any $k \in \mathbb{N}$. \end{proposition} While Proposition~\ref{theorem:safe} ensures safety of infinite networks, designing a BC generally poses significant computational challenges, even when dealing with finite networks.
 That is why our compositional approach concentrates on subsystem levels, by initially constructing StCs and then under specific compositional conditions, deriving BC from StCs of individual subsystems.
-Nonetheless, it is evident that directly satisfying condition \eqref{eq:csbceq} for the StC construction is impractical due to the presence of \emph{unknown models $f_i$}.
-Considering these significant challenges, we proceed to formally delineate the primary problem we aim to address in this work.
+Nonetheless, it is evident that directly satisfying condition \eqref{eq:csbceq} for the StC construction is impractical due to the presence of \emph{unknown} models $f_i$.
+Considering these significant challenges, we introduce our data-driven scheme in the subsequent section.

-\begin{resp} \begin{problem} Consider an infinite network $\Psi$, composed of countably infinitely many unknown subsystems $\Psi_i,\; i \in \N^+$, interconnected via an unknown interconnection topology.
-Develop a compositional data-driven framework to construct a BC for the infinite network through establishing StCs of its individual subsystems, derived from data, while offering correctness guarantees. \end{problem} \end{resp}

-To address the underlying problem of interest, we introduce our data-driven scheme in the subsequent section.